top of page

 “All we need to make is three.
 We can get back to the boats from the wrong side if we need to.”

 They stand there.
-The creek alters color, chameleon-like, pink to red.
-The rowdy rain, the rising creek, the waterfalls, the wind, all combine into a deafening crescendo.
+The creek alters colour again, chameleon-like, pink to red.
+The rowdy rain, the rising creek, hundreds of bursting waterfalls draping the stone corridor, the wind, all combine into a deafening crescendo.

-Moley—ace river guide, trustworthy, capable, savvy, bald.
-We shared the high water last year, him playing his fiddle at the Crystal concert.
+Moley – ace river guide, trustworthy, capable, savvy, bald as a cue ball.
+We shared the high water last year, him playing his fiddle at our infamous Crystal concert.
 No worries there.
 I stand protected by the tiny overhang, re-assessing, sorting, scoping.
 Really just an excuse to observe the dazzling show.
 Red-graphite waterfalls pour over thousand foot cliffs far and wide.
-Pour from every little notch in the Redwall, pour upstream and downstream, both sides.
+Pour from every little notch in the Redwall.
+Pour upstream and down, both sides, like an enormous wedding veil.
 There is so much energy it’s hard to breathe.
 The river is starting to rise.
-A few inches, just a teaser.
+Just a few inches so far – just a teaser.
 Not thick red mud yet, but….

 Time congeals.
 I am running.
-One knee-deep crossing tells me what I need to know: the water is higher, maybe only by a foot or so.
-And it’s still coming.
-Steady.
+One knee-deep crossing tells me all I need to know; the water has risen again, maybe only a foot or so, but it’s still coming.
+Steady, now.
 Another crossing.
 One more and home free.
-Half mile, more or less.
-Waterfalls and rain.
-The sound of water, of feet splashing, of breath, blend into a rhythm.
-My mind wanders, idiotically, to that Superman movie a few years back, the part where he outruns the train to cross the tracks.
+A half mile, more or less.
+Waterfalls and rain and the cascading creek.
+The sound of water, of feet splashing, of breath, blend into a harmonic rhythm.
+My mind wanders, idiotically, to that Superman movie a few years back, the part where he outruns the train to cross the tracks, just for fun.

-I howl.
-The sound is not as much drowned by the racket as absorbed by it, melded with it.
-I shake my head, demanding sanity, but it does not oblige.
-The conductor turns the page, moves his baton.
-I suck in my breath at the climax of the holy symphony.
+A howl erupts from somewhere deep inside and red-hot.
+This sound is not as much drowned by the racket as absorbed by it, melded to it.
+I shake my head, demanding sanity.
+Not gonna happen.
+The Great Conductor has turned the page, raised the baton, and I suck my breath in through pursed lips at the climax of a boisterous and holy symphony.

-Then—The Sound.
-Exultant roar of a lioness, triumphant crowd after a goal.
-More attitude than simply vibrations in air, it compels me to turn, still running.
-A surreal wave, foaming and single-minded and animate, appears a hundred yards upstream.
-The smell of earth and rich fecundity.
-It is freakishly slow, frothing and filling the space behind huge boulders, tumbling over drops, eddying, then rushing off again.
-Deliberate.
-Purposeful.
-The water just behind the crest improbably rushes at twenty miles an hour—an optical illusion.
-The laws of physics seem to require it to catch up and overtake the wave, but it behaves itself and does not.
+It compels me to turn, still running.
+A massive, surreal wave, foaming and greedy and furiously single-minded, appears a hundred yards upstream.
+I can smell the rich fecundity of earth.
+Freakishly, it crawls in slow-motion, frothing and filling the spaces behind every huge boulder, tumbling over drops and eddying riotously, then lurching off again like a horse out of the gates.
+Deliberate, purposeful.
+Yet the violent water just behind the crest seems to be madly rushing at twice it’s speed – creating an optical illusion.
+The laws of physics seem to oblige it to catch up and overtake the slow-mo frontal wave, but somehow it knows it’s place and does not.
 My head jerks from trail to wave and back again, gauging speeds.

 Yup.
 No doubt about it.
 I’m beating it.